How to Get Rid of Razor Bumps

 - Aloe up.
 Looking for something natural?
 If you're already at the drugstore, head to the sun-care aisle and pick up a bottle of aloe vera, which can heal a whole host of issues, including razor burn.
 "It's good for more than just recovering from falling asleep by the pool!"
 Butterfield notes.

+Everyone wants to know how to get rid of razor bumps on bikini area skin.
 It is a truth universally acknowledged that when it comes to razor bumps, bikini razor bumps are the most uncomfortable—and the most common.
 And as it turns out, there's a specific reason for that.

 "The hair in the bikini area is coarse and thick," notes Kanchanapoomi Levin.
 "Therefore, people are more likely to shave with multiple passes, which exacerbates razor burn."